Junkyoz/WebsiteToApp/README.md

 **Welcome** \
 Thanks for chosing my project here.
 It is an easy to use tool to make your favourite Website into an App \
+You just put in the link to your website and it will create a Desktop shortcut to the Website in an app format
 ___
 **Setup** \
+-Download the zip file via this link: https://www.mediafire.com/file/yzmvmp95ms3q89y/v1.0.zip/file (i cant rly upload it like that here) \
--Download one of the releases \
+-extract the zip file \
+-copy into C:/Program Files \
--Execute the setup.exe file \
+-open the setup.exe file \
--Fill in the name and url of the Website \
---> the name is gonna be in the bar on top of the programm \
+-put in name and URL (name is gonna be displayed on top of the window) \
---> both can changed by simply opening the setup file again \
--Put the whole folder into C:\Program Files  (you dont need to but then you cannot delete it on accident) \
--Make a shortcut to the browser.exe file in the browser directory \
---> Tutorial if you dont know how to: https://www.digitalcitizen.life/how-create-shortcuts/ \
+-click finish and the shortcut should appear on your desktop
+___
+**Tip** \
+-some websites are not made to be in an app format so use shortcuts to navigate if needed --> alt + left to go back
+--> alt + right to go forth
 ___
 **Updates** \
 Im going to try to extend the project as much as i can \